-This farm is no stranger for us.
-We made a visit here the last time and participated in their goat shmurgle.
+Haute Goat Farm is no stranger for us.
+We made a visit here the last time and participated in their goat shmurgle during the winter.

-We stayed at the top floor of the home which is very spacious and the bed was comfortable to sleep in.
+We stayed at the top floor of the Haute Goat house which is very spacious and the bed was comfortable to sleep in.

 I took an early morning walk, led by the family dogs on the trails surrounding the farm.